axe-api/docs/docs/03-models/README.md

 ## Fillable Fields

-In order to allow create and update methods, you should define which columns should be editable by users.
+To allow create and update methods, you should define which columns should be editable by users.

 ```js
 const XModel = use('AdonisX/Models/XModel')